volodya-lombrozo/jmh-benchmark-action/README.md

 # jmh-benchmark-action

-`jmh-benchmark-action` is a GitHub Action designed to automate the process of running Java Microbenchmark Harness (JMH) benchmarks on pull requests.
+`jmh-benchmark-action` is a GitHub Action designed to automate the process of running Java Microbenchmark Harness ([JMH](https://github.com/openjdk/jmh)) benchmarks on pull requests.
 It compares the performance results against the base branch to identify any performance regressions or improvements.
-This action is particularly useful for developers who want to ensure that their code changes do not negatively impact the performance of their application.
+This action is particularly useful for developers who want to ensure that their code changes do not negatively impact the performance of their applications.

 ## How It Works

-The `jmh-benchmark-action` automates the process of running JMH benchmarks on both the pull request and the base branch, then compares the results to identify performance changes.
+The `jmh-benchmark-action` automates the process of running JMH benchmarks on both the pull request and the base branch, and then compares the results to identify performance changes.
 Here's a simplified overview of the process:

 1. **Check Out Branches**: The action checks out both the pull request branch